Eliastik/page-shadow/ROADMAP.md

 * [ ] (Minor) Issues with Shadow DOM: Google Earth broken with "Increase page contrast" mode -> fixed by disabling auto override with filter rules ; to definitely fix: detection of transparent backgrounds in Shadow Roots
 * [ ] (Minor) Filter: disable class for matched filter on an element but no longer matched following changes in the element
 * [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list ?
-* [ ] (Minor) When dark mode is enabled in the OS, the Readme file in the settings appear inverted (black text on white background when Dark theme is enabled)
+* [ ] (Minor) Sometimes when opening custom themes settings, the link color of the custom theme 1 is copied to the text color randomly + edit icon displayed